leverh/react-bookhub-app/README.md

 * **[Reddit](https://www.reddit.com/r/webdev/)** - Insights and advice.

-### Thanks:
+### Thank you's to:

-- Code Institute tutors: Sean, Sara, and Holly for their patience and bug fixes.
+- Code Institute tutors: Sean, Sara, Holly, and Jason for their patience and bug fixes.